If you don’t get enough iron from the food you eat, your body’s iron stores become depleted. This can lead to low iron levels.

-- Tea should not be given to preschoolers as it prevents iron absorption.
+- Tea should also not be given to pre-schoolers as it prevents iron absorption.

 Make sure your child’s diet is well balanced and contains a wide variety of the iron-rich foods mentioned above.
 Refer to Plunket guidelines on when to introduce different foods.
-A liquid iron supplement may be necessary if your child has iron deficiency.
+An iron supplement may be needed if your child has iron deficiency.

-- Grant CC, Wall CR, Brunt D, Crengle S, Scragg R. 2007.
-Population prevalence and risk factors for iron deficiency in Auckland, New Zealand.
-J Paediatr Child Health; 43: 532–8.
+- Grant CC, Wall CR, Brunt D, Crengle S, Scragg R. Population prevalence and risk factors for iron deficiency in Auckland, NZ J Paediatr.
+Child Health 2007; 43: 531-7.